Public Notices

 To view a live internet broadcast of the meeting visit https://board.ocgov.com/board-meeting-media-archive.
 The public may send comments for upcoming Board meetings by emailing response@ocogv.com.
 Comments submitted before the start of the Board meeting will be part of the public record and distributed to the Board members for their consideration, please include the Board date and topic for comment.

-The Fiscal Year 2024-25 Funding Allocation Policy & Process (FAPP) outlines the proposed funding process and policies for distribution of Federal Community Development Block Grant (CDBG), Emergency Solutions Grant (ESG) and Home Investment Partnerships Program (HOME) funds for housing, economic development, public facilities and improvements, public services, and property rehabilitation activities that benefit low- and moderate-income households.
+The Fiscal Year 2025-26 Funding Allocation Policy & Process (FAPP) outlines the proposed funding process and policies for distribution of Federal Community Development Block Grant (CDBG), Emergency Solutions Grant (ESG) and Home Investment Partnerships Program (HOME) funds for housing, economic development, public facilities and improvements, public services, and property rehabilitation activities that benefit low- and moderate-income households.

 The percentages of available funds listed in the FAPP are shown as estimated projections.
-Percentages of available funds will be dedicated to eligible activities that are consistent with the priority needs that will be identified in the Orange County’s FY 2020-24 Consolidated Plan (CP).
+Percentages of available funds will be dedicated to eligible activities that are consistent with the priority needs that will be identified in the Orange County’s 2020-24 Consolidated Plan (CP).

 Consistent with 24 CFR 91.105, Housing & Community Development (HCD) encourages citizen participation by receiving comments throughout the year and more specifically providing Public Notices and Public Hearings regarding funding for housing and community development activities.